Underground tunnel in concrete

 The northern wastewater tunnel

-Currently, the planned tunnel reaches between the Källby wastewater treatment plant and the Sjölunda wastewater treatment plant, covering a distance of approximately 10 kilometers.
-The wastewater tunnel will be drilled at a depth of 20-35 metres.
-This is so that wastewater will be transported by gravity to the wastewater treatment plant, where a large new pumping station will pump the wastewater from a depth of 35 metres up to the treatment plant.
+The tunnel is planned to go from Källby wastewater treatment plant to Sjölunda wastewater treatment plant, covering a distance of about 10 kilometers.
+The tunnel will be drilled at a depth of 20-35 metres, and wastewater will be transported by gravity to the wastewater treatment plant.
+There, a large new pumping station will pump the wastewater from a depth of 35 metres up to the treatment plant.